picosonic/js13k-2018/devdiary/diary.md

 ![Planet Figadore has gone OFFLINE](../big_screenshot.png?raw=true "Planet Figadore has gone OFFLINE")

 This was my first game jam entry which I found out about via GitHub, also my first HTML5/JS game.
+Once I'd heard about the jam I watched loads of review videos by [Jupiter Hadley](https://www.youtube.com/watch?v=Izp3Vvx6F2E&list=PLYKU1lvSF85c4UPV3J1onIf-Qv13GJ7H8) from last years competition and played lots of the games from all previous years.

 My main goals were :